Safety Warnings

 • Inspect entire assembly before each use.
 Do not use if hardware is defective; webbing is burnt, melted, cut, frayed, abraded, altered, or if any damage to assembly is seen.

-• DO NOT EXCEED WORKING LOAD LIMIT (WLL).
+• DO NOT EXCEED THE WORKING LOAD LIMIT (WLL).
 DO NOT USE FOR LIFTING, TOWING OR PERSONAL RESTRAINT.

 • Ratchets, buckles, cams or other tensioning or locking devices must be closed and in locked position when used.

 • Avoid sharp edges.
-Use corner protectors per federal law.
+Use corner protectors per Federal law.

 • Do not use 'cheater bars' or lever bars on hardware when tensioning.

-• Per Federal Motor Carrier Safety Administration 49 CFR Part 393.106(d)
+• Per U.S. Federal Motor Carrier Safety Administration 49 CFR Part 393.106(d)

 The aggregate working load limit of tiedowns used to secure an article or group of articles against movement must be at least one-half times the weight of the article or group of articles.
 The aggregate working load limit is the sum of: